Paramecium210/yolo-sahi-lab/README.md

 Compare the performance of both methods on small object detection

-Dataset
+## Dataset

-The dataset includes training and testing sets
+The dataset includes training and testing sets.Due to limited dataset size, the training set is also used as the validation set.
+As a result, the evaluation during training reflects performance on the same data used for model optimization.
+While this setup is sufficient for demonstrating the concept and experimental workflow, it may overestimate the model’s generalization ability.

-Only one class exists: shuttlecock, with class_id = 0
+Only one class exists: badminton, with class_id = 0

 YOLO format is used for labels:

 <class_id> <x_center> <y_center> <width> <height>

 Coordinates are normalized to [0,1]

+Future work will include a separate validation set to more accurately assess performance on unseen data and to prevent overfitting.

 YOLOv11 Model Training
 ```python